Skip to main content

 Areas of Specialization: Dr. Caesar’s research interests focus on language and literacy assessment in bilingual and bi-dialectical populations.
 Specifically, the over-arching focus of her research has been to advance clinical practice by addressing the challenges faced by SLPs as they attempt to provide appropriate services to individuals who are culturally and linguistically diverse (CLD).
 The adequate preparation of SLP personnel for serving CLD children and their families is also an area that she investigates.

-Areas of Specialization: Augmentative and Alternative Communication, literacy assessment and interventions, alternative assessment, early intervention, school-based language, individualized care for individuals with intellectual and developmental disabilities, implementation science
+Areas of Specialization: Augmentative and Alternative Communication, child language and literacy, inclusive supports for intellectual and developmental disabilities

 Jordan Differding